IntroCSCI/colorvisionproject-larkinkoker/README.md

 ### Variables and Data Types

-string, bitmap, pixel, char and vector data types and variables are used to collect and store the data of the bitmaps and user input.
+String, bitmap, pixel, char and vector data types and variables are used to collect and store the data of the bitmaps and user input.
 Bools are also used to dictate the way the program will function.
 ### Console Input and Output

-User inputs a bitmap file that they want to use and the program outputs wheter the bitmap is safe for or not to colorblind people
+User inputs a bitmap file that they want to use and the program outputs wheter the bitmap is safe for or not to colorblind people.

 ### Decisions